 - Social media.
 Just about every company has a social media account these days.
 As well as sites like Twitter and Facebook, you can also check their LinkedIn presence.
 They may have some industry-specific articles that can inspire you.

 - Review sites.
 You can get both an internal and external look at what people think about a company using review sites.
-For example, use Glassdoor for employee reviews (and even interview questions) and Trustpilot for customer reviews.
+For example, use Glassdoor for team member reviews (and even interview questions) and Trustpilot for customer reviews.

 You can also ask people you know who currently work there or have done so previously.
-As you do your research, make sure to note down any recurring themes, essential qualities, or standout points.
+As you do your research, note down any recurring themes, essential qualities, or standout points.

-When you’re writing your application, you’ll no doubt have already spent time perfecting your CV.
+When you’re writing your application, you’ll undoubtedly have already spent time perfecting your CV.
 So why revisit it now?
-Well, there are a few reasons to do so as you prepare for your interview.
+There are a few reasons to do so as you prepare for your interview.

 The second reason to revisit your CV is to compare it to the lists and notes you’ve already made.
-When it comes to the job description, you’ll want to pull out all the skills and experience in your CV relevant to it.
+When it comes to the job description, you’ll want to pull out all the relevant skills and experience in your CV.
 Similarly, you can find related examples in your document for the company’s aims, ethos, and culture.

 It’s always a good idea to remind yourself of some of the essential skills for your career that you can talk about in the interview.

 As the adage goes, proper preparation prevents poor performance.
 Trite as it may be, it’s undoubtedly true.
-If you want to ace your interview, you’re going to need to do some groundwork for the day itself – it’s a vital element as you prepare for a job interview.
+If you want to ace your interview, you will need to do some groundwork for the day itself – it’s a vital element as you prepare for a job interview.
 Again, the exact format of the discussion may differ, but the basics will remain the same.
 Here are some of the things you’ll want to prepare:

 Some solid answers

 When it comes down to it, interviews are often a matter of how to sell yourself.
-First, you need to know your key strengths and skills and how they relate to the job in question.
+First, you need to know your key strengths and skills and how they relate to the job.
 We’ve already covered how to link these two points, so you now need to consider how to bring them into the interview situation.

 An excellent place to start is to think about some answers to common interview questions.
-Of course, it’s impossible to know exactly what they’re going to ask you, but you can adapt them for the situation by having some stock answers.
+Of course, it’s impossible to know exactly what they will ask you, but you can adapt them for the situation by having some stock answers.

 As well as some industry-specific answers about your achievements, experience, aims, and salary expectation, it would help if you also thought about some of the broader questions, including:

 - Why do you want to work here?
-This is where your company research comes in handy, as you can speak in terms of specifics about what appeals to you.
+Your company research comes in handy, as you can speak in terms of specifics about what appeals to you.
 Think about the work environment, ethos, and potential of the business.

 - What are your most significant weaknesses?
-Unfortunately, this question trips up many people, and vague, self-flattering answers won’t cut it.
-Instead, it would help if you showed you’re self-aware and honest about your shortcomings and that you’re taking steps to improve and overcome them.
+Unfortunately, this question overwhelms many people, and vague, self-flattering answers won’t cut it.
+Instead, it would help if you showed you’re self-aware and honest about your shortcomings and taking steps to improve and overcome them.

 Some insightful questions

 Once again, you’ll find that your research phase has served you well here.
-By looking at the role, company, and what other people have to say about them, you should develop some thoughtful questions.
+You should develop some thoughtful questions by looking at the role, company, and what other people have to say about them.
 Whether it’s about their adoption of current digital workplace trends or cultural diversity, make sure you have a few.
 Some useful ones include: